Ever wonder why your automatic driveway gate stopped working?

 - And, if you notice any “odd behavior” regarding power or operation of the gate.

-Any of the above issues can be a precursor to real problems and possible more costly repairs later on.
-Like preventative medicine, it’s good to catch an operation problem early.
+Any of the above issues can be a precursor to more severe problems and more costly repairs later on.
+Similar to preventative medicine, it’s good to catch an operation problem early.